allen-woods/spl-template-repo/README.md

 5. Trigger a replacement of this README file in favor of a new one containing the standard **License** clause.
 6. Add, commit, and push generated files using the `--set-upstream` flag.

-From here, you can delete the init script from your repo directory and freely edit the generated README to contain relevant information about your project above the **License** header.
+## Next Steps

+From here, you can:

+- Delete `init_spl_repo.sh` from your local repo directory.
+- Add information relevant to your project above the **License** header in the README.

 ## Advanced Installation